 “Traveling with Justin is fun.
 He’s full of adventure and practicality — just what you want in a guide.
 When our truck broke down, he jumped on a 4-wheeler and took charge of getting us to where we needed to be.”
 Molly Nicaise (can’t stand roosters, but loves Haitian coffee)

-Option 1 Travel Dates: January 11 – January 17 (stay later on your own?)
+Travel Dates: January 11 – January 17 (stay later on your own?)

-General Itinerary / Events You’ll Experience:
+General Itinerary / Events You’ll Experience (subject to change):

 Day 2: Saturday begins with an early breakfast, then departure.
 Tour Singing Rooster’s coffee roastery and processing center on the way out of town.
 Embark on a 4 hour drive over 80 miles of rough terrain.
 Stop at the Pine Forest Saturday Market (something you’ll never forget).
 Visit farmer co-op processing station after a late lunch.
 Overnight in Thiotte.